Sheila-Ha/Social-Network-API/README.md

   - DELETE /api/comments/:id: Delete a specific comment by ID
   ### Like Routes
   - POST /api/likes: Add a like to a post
-  - DELETE /api/likes/:id: Remove a like from a post
+  - DELETE /api/likes/:id: Delete a like from a post
   - GET /api/likes/:postId: Retrieve all likes for a specific post

 ### Testing